siddharthjena-brandscapes/Klarifai-Notebook/backend/markdown_files/24_-_Ethiopia_-_BHT_-_Report_310724.md

 ### Performance against previous wave
 - In 2024, Visa seeks to maintain or improve its brand health scores achieved in year 2023
 - In 2024, we have updated the brand list and hence we could observe some deviation from the past data.
 - Performance of each parameter against previous wave is measured using a statistical comparative analysis of scores.
-The current wave scores are statistically tested against the 2023 scores to identify whether two measures are statistically different – higher or lower – at the 90% confidence level.
+The current wave scores are statistically tested against the 2023 scores to identify whether two measures are statistically different– higher or lower – at the 90% confidence level.

 <div style="text-align: right;">©2021 Visa.
 All rights reserved.
 Visa Confidential  3</div>
 # Key Highlights

-[This slide appears to be a title slide for a section on "Key Highlights" in a presentation.
-The content is minimal, with just the section title displayed prominently on a blue background.]
+[The rest of the slide appears to be intentionally left blank, likely to be filled with content in a presentation.]

 ©2021 Visa.
 All rights reserved.
 Visa Confidential    4 Visa demonstrates strength across key metrics, yet it faces formidable competition from Telebirr, which holds an advantage over Visa in terms of share of wallet.